lauramoreby/LB06-GROUP-A/README.md

 You might also run into missing corpus error when you submit a query.
 To fix this issue, you will have to download a python module called corpora by running this code in your terminal, python -m textblob.download_corpora

-Note: To save a page, user has to be logged in or else, error will occur

 ####API

-For this application, we used three APIs, namely BingSearch API, MedlinePlus API and Healthfinder API.
+For this application, we used two APIs, namely BingSearch API and Healthfinder API.

 We also used Google API for inline query suggestions.